Squarepusher: 2000–2013: Go Plastic to Ufabulum

-In April 2011, Squarepusher played at a benefit gig for the Japanese Red Cross in the wake of the tsunami which devastated Japan on 11 March 2011.
+In April 2011, Squarepusher played at a benefit concert for the Japanese Red Cross in the wake of the tsunami which devastated Japan on 11 March 2011.

 Of the general direction, he says: "I've reached guitar overload.
 I've started thinking about pure electronic music again.
 Something very melodic, very aggressive."
 He used a custom LED mask as part of the live presentation of this material.
 At the time, he made several appearances in festivals across the world including his first show in Brazil and during the Sónar Festival in Barcelona in June.